inquam/svn-find-deleted-file/README.md

  $ ./svn-find-deleted-file 1052 "FooBar.txt"

+ Checking rev. r1052
+ Checking rev. r1051
+ Checking rev. r1049
+ Checking rev. r1048
+ /trunk/My Project/src/FooBar.txt deleted in revision: r1048
+ Done!

 You can also run in interactive mode with

  $ ./svn-find-deleted-file

+If you look for all deleted files (i.e. don't specify a file) a file named foundDeletedFiles.txt will be created and will contain all the information about found deleted files.

 You are free to use and modify this script as long as you credit me and make your changes avalible to the public.